YaraWS/React/README.md

 This is a repository with a couple of small React projects.

-⭐ Static page build in React : https://basic-static-page-react.netlify.app/
+⭐ Static page build in React : https://basic-static-page-react.netlify.app/ <br>
 ⭐ Dynamic page built in React simulating access to a database. : https://airbnb-experiences-exercise.netlify.app/